-The Form Tutor may decide to involve the Year Group Leaders for 12 & 13 or the Director of Sixth Form, who may involve the Principal, the Student Welfare Officer, or other outside agencies.
+The Form Tutor may decide to involve the Year Group Leaders for 12 & 13 or the Head of Sixth Form, who may involve the Headteacher, the Student Welfare Officer, or other outside agencies.
 Parents may, of course, be contacted at any stage.

-Director of Sixth Form Year Group Leader for Year 12 Year Group Leader for Year 13 6th Form Enrichment Co-ordinator Mrs G Quigley Mrs R Pegg Mr J Downing Miss S Rigby
+Head of Sixth Form Year Group Leader for Year 12 Year Group Leader for Year 13 6th Form Enrichment Co-ordinator Director of Sixth Form & DSL Mrs R Pegg Mr C Cresswell Mr J Downing Mrs J Baker Mrs G Quigley